 - More than half of the settings available in the Restrictions category (disallow Siri, Messages, Camera...)

 Installing a configuration profile usually requires quite a bit of user interaction on the device itself: the device needs to be unlocked, after which pushing the profile with iMazing or Apple Configurator will only result in the device offering the new profile as available for review.
 It is up to the user to open the Settings app and manually confirm the profile's installation on his system.

 On supervised devices, iMazing can push profiles silently with zero user interaction, thereby greatly reducing human overhead for admins.

 3.3.3 'Non-removable' profiles

 All configuration profiles can be configured to be non-removable – that option can be configured in iMazing Profile Editor and saved along with the profile.
 The catch?
 To protect user privacy and agency, profiles are only truly non-removable if the target device is supervised.
 This guarantees that only company owned devices can be configured without user consent, which is a perfectly healthy restriction.

 The supervisor host (iMazing or Apple Configurator, with the adequate supervising organization configured) can remove even non-removable profiles.

 4. Going further

 Apple's mosaic of device management technologies can seem daunting at first.
-Head to our Understanding Supervision, MDM and DEP article for a general overview.
+Head to our Understanding Supervision, MDM and ADE article for a general overview.